 It seems likely to me that this contributes to nine times more women than men suffering from TMJ disorders, since women have more pelvic floor issues than men.
+(Also more stress.)

 Other ways these two areas resonate:

 - The sacrum also crosses the midline and has two joints on either side, the sacroiliac joints.

 - The pelvic floor and the floor of the mouth are similar in structure, as seen in the images above.
-The pelvic floor and the floor of the mouth are both horizontal tissues in the body, which consists primarily of vertical tissues.
-The places where vertical and horizontal tissues meet are more subject to holding tensions.
+Both are horizontal tissues in the more vertical body.
+The places where vertical and horizontal tissues meet are generally more subject to holding strain patterns.

-- Fascia, which surrounds and permeates muscles, connects the pelvis and jaw.
-Restrictions in the fascia affect alignment.
+- Fascia in muscles and bones connects the pelvis and jaw.
+Restrictions in the fascia affect the alignment of bones.

 - Many people clench their jaws when stressed and may also tighten their anal sphincters.

 - At about day 15 in embryological development, two depressions form: one develops into the mouth and the other develops into the openings at the other end of the digestive canal.